-- The highest proportion of specimens among hospitalized cases was unsubtyped A at 100% of specimens. - The highest proportion of specimens among hospitalized cases to date has been unsubtyped A at 100% of specimens. - Influenza hospitalization rate per 100,000 population in Washoe County was 0.4. - The age group with the highest influenza hospitalization rate per 100,000 population in Washoe County was the 50-64-year age group at 1.1.
+- The highest proportion of specimens among hospitalized cases was unsubtyped A at 100% of specimens (no change in type). - The highest proportion of specimens among hospitalized cases to date has been unsubtyped A at 100% of specimens (no change in type). - Influenza hospitalization rate per 100,000 population in Washoe County was 0.59 (increase from 0.40). - The age group with the highest influenza hospitalization rate per 100,000 population in Washoe County was >65-year age group at 1.2 (change in age group from 50-64-year age group).